 During the 20th century, thousands of veterans who survived their service unscathed returned to their families seemingly healthy.
 Unbeknownst to many of them, a carcinogen had contaminated their bodies.

-Before the 1970s, when asbestos use began to decline, service members had no idea asbestos exposure could result in lethal health conditions.
-But asbestos companies did.
+Before the 1980s, service members had no idea asbestos exposure could result in lethal health conditions — but asbestos companies did.
 These companies took active steps to hide asbestos hazards, leaving veterans unprotected.

 Ways to Salute Our Veterans This Year